PagerDuty/security-training/docs/for_engineers/index.md

 <input type="checkbox" id="162" /><label for="162">![162](../slides/for_engineers/for_engineers.162.jpeg)</label>
 _162. Stateless._

 In a world without session management, each HTTP request happens in complete isolation.
 So let's say a user goes to login to a website.
 They say "Hi, I'm Bob, here's my password".
-The website see's their password, checks that it's them, and replies in the affirmative.
+The website sees their password, checks that it's them, and replies in the affirmative.

 The user might then want to take a look at their profile.
 But without any session management, this new request has no previous context whatsoever, so the website would have no idea who they're talking to.